bartcui/Game-Engine-Rust/README.md

 The objective of this project is to design and implement a compact 2D game engine in Rust, built on top of Bevy for turn-based and grid-based puzzle games.
 The engine should use Bevy’s ECS architecture, scheduling system and plugin model.
 It aims to provide a data-driven structure where levels can be authored in external JSON files, loaded at runtime, and played through a consistent turn cycle using Bevy’s ECS and scheduling system.

-The system is designed to handle core gameplay components such as player actions, simple AI behaviour, collisions, traps, doors, and goal detection, all operating on a tile-based grid with occupancy tracking and world-grid coordinate mapping.
-To support a complete gameplay loop, the engine includes scene management for navigating between the main menu, gameplay, pause overlay, level completion screen, and final game over state.
-A turn counter HUD, pause menu, and level-progression system enable users to experience multiple stages in sequence.
+The system is designed to support core gameplay mechanics commonly found in grid-based puzzle and chase games, including player actions, simple AI behavior, collision handling, traps, doors, and goal detection.
+All interactions operate on a tile-based grid with explicit occupancy tracking and grid-to-world coordinate mapping, ensuring predictable spatial reasoning and reproducible outcomes.
+To support a complete gameplay loop, the engine includes scene management for transitioning between the main menu, active gameplay, pause overlay, level completion screen, and final game-over state.
+A turn counter HUD, pause menu, and level progression system allow players to progress through multiple stages in sequence.

-Overall, the project aims to provide a functional foundation for building small deterministic puzzle games, offering clear state transitions, reproducible turn logic, and an easy-to-extend architecture for future gameplay features.
+### Gap in the Rust Game Development Ecosystem

+While Rust has a growing game development ecosystem, existing engines and frameworks tend to fall into two extremes:
+- large, feature-heavy engines inspired by AAA development workflows or
+- low-level libraries that require significant engine knowledge before producing a playable result.

+This project aims to fill a gap between these extremes by providing a focused, minimal engine specifically designed for turn-based, grid-based gameplay.
+Unlike general-purpose engines such as Unity or Unreal, which are optimized for real-time, graphics-heavy applications and can be overwhelming for beginners.
+This engine intentionally restricts scope to emphasize game logic, state transitions, and deterministic behaviour.
+At the same time, it offers a higher-level structure than ad-hoc Bevy examples, including common mechanics (turn scheduling, occupancy, level loading, progression, and replayability) into a reusable framework that does not currently exist as a standalone crate in the Rust ecosystem.

+### Educational Value for Rust Learners

+If released as open source, this project provides strong educational value for those interested in systems programming, ECS-based design, and deterministic simulation.
+The engine serves as an detailed example of:

+- Rust patterns for large projects such ownership, borrowing, resource management.
+- Use of Bevy’s ECS and scheduling model in a controlled context.
+- Designing deterministic systems by enforcing explicit execution order and avoiding hidden side effects
+- Building extensible systems using traits, plugins, and modular components

+Because the engine is intentionally small and domain-specific, learners can understand the entire codebase without being overwhelmed by rendering pipelines or complex editor tooling.
+This makes it a suitable starting point for students transitioning from basic Rust programs to larger architectural designs, as well as a reference implementation for turn-based game logic, AI planning, and reproducible simulation in Rust.

 ## **3. Features**